 The suggestion here is that it would be fruitful for psychotherapists to look to nature to get clues for their work.
-Kurtz had spent significant time doing that, looking closely at the new sciences of complexity, chaos theory, the study of living, organic, self-organizing, dissipative systems, and more.
+Kurtz has spent significant time doing that, looking closely at the new sciences of complexity, chaos theory, the study of living, organic, self-organizing, dissipative systems, and more.

-It was felt that this search could be done in a way that took into account the concerns of many, such as LeShan, that we must avoid harmful reductionisms (LeShan & Margenau,
+It was felt that this search could be done in a way that took into account the concerns of many such as LeShan that we must avoid harmful reductionisms (LeShan & Margenau, 1982) by insuring that an adequate science take into account "such observables as self-consciousness and purpose, which [do not] exist in the realm of experience studied by the physicists" (LeShan, 1990, 14-15.)
+Likewise, Sundararajan's concern (Sundararajan, 2002) that psychotherapeutic practice not devolve into rules of applied theory that ignore the embodied "logic of practice" (Bourdieu, 1990) that leads to the high level "skillful comportment" in psychotherapy (Spinosa,

-1982) by insuring that an adequate science took into account "such observables as self-consciousness and purpose, which [do not] exist in the realm of experience studied by the physicists" (LeShan, 1990, pp. 14-15.)
-Likewise, Sundararajan's concern (Sundararajan, 2002) that psychotherapeutic practice did not devolve into rules of applied theory that ignored the embodied "logic of practice" (Bourdieu, 1990) that led to the high level "skillful comportment" in psychotherapy (Spinosa, Flores, & Dreyfus, 1997) valued by humanistic therapists (APA Division 32 Task Force, 1997); a concern echoed by LeShan (1996) that our work carry us Beyond Technique.
+Flores, & Dreyfus, 1997) valued by humanistic therapists (APA Division 32 Task Force, 1997); a concern echoed by LeShan (1996) that our work carry us Beyond Technique.

-This article follows Kurtz in concentrating on the insights of a more widely conceived systems theory that has been a constant dialogue partner with Hakomi Therapy's grounding since the beginning, along with the Hakomi tenet that psychology and psychotherapy can also be "open to the spiritual, transcendental, or trans-personal dimensions in men and women" (Wilber, 1989, p.
+This article follows Kurtz in concentrating on the insights of systems theory widely conceived that has been a constant dialogue partner with Hakomi Therapy's grounding since the beginning, along with its belief that psychology and psychotherapy can also be "open to the spiritual, transcendental, or trans-personal dimensions in men and women" (Wilber, 1989, p.
 230).
-Practitioners of Hakomi have always been clear that science is never value free.
+Hakomi has always been clear that science is never value free.
 It is an undertaking to realize that values are multi-determined, and to struggle with bringing them into meaningful coherence while acknowledging that we are always "involved participants" as opposed to "alienated observers" (Berman, 1989, p.
 277).

-In the early days of Hakomi (the 1970s), one particularly fruitful source from the philosophy of science literature that has held up well was the book Mind and Nature by Gregory Bateson (May, 1976).
-Here Bateson (1979) outlined ten propositions that characterized a living organic system that was said to have a mind of its own and included nature itself, These were tied directly to the fundamental principles that defined Hakomi beyond its particular method and techniques.
+In the early days of Hakomi (the 1970's), one particularly fruitful source from the philosophy of science literature that has held up well was the book Mind and Nature by Gregory Bateson (May, 1976).
+Here Bateson (1979) outlined ten propositions that characterize a living organic system that can be said to have a mind of its own, including nature itself.
+These propositions were tied directly to the fundamental principles that defined Hakomi, beyond its particular method and techniques.

-Putting Bateson, Lao Tzu, and other sources together in broad principles for guiding the practice of psychotherapy and other disciplines was quite satisfying to everyone involved in the formative period of Hakomi.
+Putting Bateson, Lao Tzu, and other sources together in broad principles for guiding the practice of psychotherapy, as well as other disciplines, was quite satisfying to everyone involved in the formative period of Hakomi.
 Psychotherapy can burn us out if it only amounts to a collection of techniques divorced from a comprehensive philosophy of life (Koestenbaum, 1978).
 Part of the creative context that supported Kurtz's integration was a community of therapists who were bothered by therapeutic outcome studies showing poor results, and who longed for a more efficient, empowering way to do therapy that was scientifically consistent, while including the body, and the wisdom of ancient spiritual traditions (Richards, 1996).